Ingredient In The Spotlight: Tea Tree Oil

-We also love tea tree, and use it in our Perfect Balance face oil!
+We also love tea tree, and as mentioned before use it in our Perfect Balance face oil!
 This lightweight organic face oil is bursting with nutrients that work together with your skin to regulate sebum production, purify and achieve a clearer complexion.

 2. Tea Tree Oil for Hair

-When it comes to looking after your hair most of us go for the nice sweet strawberry smelling shampoo, however although tea tree doesn’t smell quite as good as strawberries it has been proven to be very beneficial for treating hair and your scalp.
-Tea tree has the ability to soothe dry flaky skin, remove dandruff and even remove lice.
+When it comes to looking after your hair most of us go for the nice sweet strawberry smelling shampoo, however although tea tree doesn’t smell quite as good as strawberries, it has been proven to be very beneficial for treating hair and scalp.
+Tea tree has the ability to soothe dry, flaky skin, remove dandruff and even remove lice.
 Due to its antiseptic properties it is like coconut oil and can be used in combination with this or on its own.